-The external reviewer must have the qualifications of at least an associate professor reader.
+The external reviewer must have the qualifications of at least an associate professor or reader.
 The examining committee is to consist of three members, at least one of whom does not have a post at Lund University.
 Both genders are to be represented on the examining committee, unless there are special grounds.
+The chair of the defence must be employed by the Joint Faculties of Humanities and Theology and cannot be a supervisor to the doctoral student.

-The external reviewer and one member of the examining committee can participate remotely.
+The external reviewer and one member of the examining committee can participate remotely, after authorisation by the dean for third-cycle studies.
 Other members of the committee are to be present on the specified premises throughout the entire defence of the doctoral thesis.

 At least 100 copies of the thesis must be made.
 This includes copies for executing the public defence, as well as copies to be distributed by the faculty office and University Library.
-The thesis must clearly state that it was produced as part of a third-cycle programme at Lund University.20
+The thesis must clearly state that it was produced as part of a third-cycle programme at Lund University.